camwest5/r-training-intensive/readme.md

 - Programming flow control (e.g. conditionals, loops)
 - And more!

-This repository is the files enabling the <a href="https://camwest5.github.io/r-training-intensive/setup.html">corresponding GitHub pages</a>
+This repository contains the files enabling the corresponding GitHub pages.